MucciH/ECDM-inpainting/README.md

 # ECDM-inpainting
  Implementation of Eliminating the Cross Domain Misalignment in Text-guided Image Inpainting.
-The main body has been uploaded, but the running scripts will be released after further organization.
+The main body has been uploaded, and the running scripts will be released after further organization.
 Please stay tuned for updates to this repository.

 ## Introduction